 In 40-45% of cases male infertility is found to be the involved in fertility issues, Women have become accustomed to seeking help for fertility, from western medicine, supplements and complementary medicine such as acupuncture, where as men aren’t catered for so well.

-We pride ourselves of treating Male Fertility, at Fertile Life™ men have been part of our program since its inception 14 years ago.
+We pride ourselves for having a strong focus on Male Fertility, at Fertile Life™ men have been part of our program since its inception 15 years ago.
 It takes two to make a baby and sadly this is often missed with fertility programs or western medicine fertility treatments.
-We have notice a dramatic decline in sperm morphology in the past 6 years from 30% to sometimes under 4%, so it is extemely important to get a recent sperm test.
+Sperm is on the decline, sperm morphology in the past 6 years from 30% to sometimes under 4%, so it is extemely important to get a recent sperm test.

 Regardless of the cause the developing embryo from day 3 relies on the health of the sperm, as well as the female egg to develop.